nicolesunshinegasoline/kickstarter-analysis/README.md

 - Jestia and Raedon
 - The Hitchhiker's Guide to the Family

 Each of these plays had a goal between 1k-5k.
 They all launched in Jun/July.
 Louise should consider adjusting her goal lower if she wants a significantly much higher chance of having a successful outcome.
 She should look into implementing ideas from the plays that inspired her initially.
 If Louise launches the next campaign during the most active months of the year (May-July), she needs to make sure to leverage all her social platforms, and promote her campaign as much as possible.
-There will be more completion for funding.
+There will be more competition for funding.